 I once recorded a barbershop-quartet song I wrote about the standard model of particle physics (cos I’m just that awesome) but if you’ve not come across it before, the standard model is usually depicted like the grid above or sometimes in a wheel like this:

-These are the seventeen fundamental particles which can’t be broken down into anything smaller.
+A fundamental particle is something which holds itself together but has no internal architecture; they are the tiniest nuggets of stuff and aren't made of smaller bits.
 As strange as it sounds, you can’t chop these particles in half because there literally is no half for them to be chopped into.

 In truth, the seventeen particles of the standard model are not the whole story.
 Nature is rarely so considerate or simple.
 In fact, she seems to have a complete disregard for what humans will find intuitive and tends to prefer intricate complexity wherever possible.
 It’s almost like our brains evolved for the purposes of hunting and breeding rather than conceptualising the quantum-mechanical nature of reality.